A Portrait of the Artist as a Young Man: Synopsis

 As Stephen abandons himself to sensual pleasures, his class is taken on a religious retreat, where the boys sit through sermons.
 Stephen pays special attention to those on pride, guilt, punishment and the Four Last Things (death, judgement, Hell, and Heaven).
 He feels that the words of the sermon, describing horrific eternal punishment in hell, are directed at himself and, overwhelmed, comes to desire forgiveness.
 Overjoyed at his return to the Church, he devotes himself to acts of ascetic repentance, though they soon devolve to mere acts of routine, as his thoughts turn elsewhere.
 His devotion comes to the attention of the Jesuits, and they encourage him to consider entering the priesthood.
 Stephen takes time to consider, but has a crisis of faith because of the conflict between his spiritual beliefs and his aesthetic ambitions.
 Along Dollymount Strand he spots a girl wading, and has an epiphany in which he is overcome with the desire to find a way to express her beauty in his writing.

 As a student at University College, Dublin, Stephen grows increasingly wary of the institutions around him: Church, school, politics and family.
 In the midst of the disintegration of his family's fortunes his father berates him and his mother urges him to return to the Church.
 An increasingly dry, humourless Stephen explains his alienation from the Church and the aesthetic theory he has developed to his friends, who find that they cannot accept either of them.
-Stephen concludes that Ireland is too restricted to allow him to express himself fully as an artist, so he decides that he will have to leave.
+Stephen concludes that Ireland is too restrictive to allow him to express himself fully as an artist, so he decides that he will have to leave.
 He sets his mind on self-imposed exile, but not without declaring in his diary his ties to his homeland: